 LGBTQ Clinics Sue Trump Administration Over Discrimination In Trans Health Care

 A coalition of LGBTQ clinics and organizations are suing to block a Trump administration rule that aims to strip "sex discrimination" protections for transgender people from laws that govern health care.
-The rule, issued in final form by the Health and Human Services on June 12, is distinct from the landmark Supreme Court decision last week that bars descrimination against LGBTQ people in the workplace.
+The rule, issued in final form by the Department of Health and Human Services on June 12, is distinct from last week's landmark U.S. Supreme Court decision that bars discrimination against LGBTQ people in the workplace.

-"Everyone deserves easy access to health care, and health care that is respectful of who we are," says Bamby Salcedo, President and CEO of the TransLatin@ Coalition, one of the plaintiffs in the lawsuit.
+"Everyone deserves easy access to health care, and health care that is respectful of who we are," said Bamby Salcedo, president and CEO of the TransLatin@ Coalition, one of the plaintiffs in the lawsuit.
 "This rule will hurt marginalized communities who already experience barriers to care."

-The lawsuit was filed Monday morning in the U.S. District Court for the District of Columbia.
-The plaintiffs, represented by Lambda Legal and Steptoe & Johnson, include Whitman-Walker Clinic and the Los Angeles LGBT Center, along with individual LGBTQ physicians, health care provider associations, and LGBTQ organizations including the TransLatin@ Coalition.
+The lawsuit was filed Monday morning in U.S. District Court for the District of Columbia.
+The plaintiffs, represented by Lambda Legal Defense and Education Fund and Steptoe & Johnson, include Whitman-Walker Clinic and the Los Angeles LGBT Center, along with individual LGBTQ physicians, health care provider associations and LGBTQ organizations, including the TransLatin@ Coalition.

-The challenge to Trump's health care rule comes just a few days after it was published in the Federal Register, and a week after the U.S. Supreme Court ruled in favor of LGBTQ employees.
-In a 5-4 decision, the highest court in the country found that "sex discrimination" does protect people who are fired or discriminated against at work for being gay or transgender.
+The challenge to the Trump administration's health care rule comes just a few days after it was published in the Federal Register, and a week after the Supreme Court ruled in favor of LGBTQ employees.
+In a 6-3 decision, the high court found that "sex discrimination" does protect people who are fired or discriminated against at work for being gay or transgender.

 The Supreme Court decision has been hailed as a huge win by LGBTQ advocates and a rebuke to the Trump administration, which has put out a range of rules and regulations that define "sex discrimination" as only applicable when someone faces discrimination for being female or male, and does not protect people from being discriminated against for being LGBTQ.

-While the Supreme Court decision on employment discrimination doesn't have an immediate impact on the health care rule, legal experts say it may make challenges to the rule more likely to succeed.
+While the court's decision on employment discrimination doesn't have an immediate impact on the health care rule, legal experts say it may make challenges to the rule more likely to succeed.

-"It certainly is wind in our sails," says Lambda Legal Senior Attorney Omar Gonzalez-Pagan.
-"There's no doubt that the analysis that [the Trump administration] deployed is inconsistent with the final ruling of the Supreme Court in the employment cases. and it further undermines any rationale that they had."
+"It certainly is wind in our sails," says Lambda Legal senior attorney Omar Gonzalez-Pagan.
+"There's no doubt that the analysis that [the Trump administration] deployed is inconsistent with the final ruling of the Supreme Court in the employment cases, and it further undermines any rationale that they had."

 The rule being challenged comes from the HHS' Office for Civil Rights.
 It addresses nondiscrimination protections laid out in Section 1557 of the Affordable Care Act, the part of that law that established that it is illegal to discriminate on the basis of "race, color, national origin, sex, age or disability in certain health programs and activities."

-Note: An earlier version of this story incorrectly said the Supreme Court voted 5-4 in protecting LGBTQ rights in the workplace.
-The decision was 6-3.